r-lib/devtools/cran-comments.md

 ## Downstream dependencies

-* I ran R CMD check on all 45 downstream dependencies of devtools.
+* I ran R CMD check on all 75 downstream dependencies of devtools.
   Summary at: https://github.com/hadley/devtools/blob/master/revdep/summary.md

 * There was 1 failure:

+  * assertive.reflection: due to error in \donttest().
+  * jiebaR:

   * NMF: this failed in the same way previously.
 I have reported the issue to the maintainer, but I'm reasonably certain it's not related to devtools.

 * As far as I can tell, there were no new failures related to changes in devtools.

+assertive.reflection